kmayo-ss/externallinks/README.md

 ## Installation

- 1. Download the module form GitHub (Composer support to be added)
- 2. Extract the file (if you are on windows try 7-zip for extracting tar.gz files
- 3. Make sure the folder after being extracted is named 'externallinks'
- 4. Place this directory in your sites root directory.
+ 1. If you have composer you can use `composer require silverstripe/externallinks:*`.
+Otherwise, download the module from GitHub and extract to the 'externallinks' folder.
+Place this directory in your sites root directory.
 This is the one with framework and cms in it.
- 5. Run in your browser - `/dev/build` to rebuild the database.
+ 2. Run in your browser - `/dev/build` to rebuild the database.
- 6. Run the following task *http://path.to.silverstripe/dev/tasks/CheckExternalLinks* to check for broken external links
+ 3. Run the following task *http://path.to.silverstripe/dev/tasks/CheckExternalLinks* to check for broken external links

 ## Report ##